metrostroi-repo/metrostroi_beta/README.md

 A prototype of a subway simulator, based on Garry's Mod (Source Engine).
 For the licensing information, see at the bottom.

-It's a beta version of original Metrostroi Subway Train Simulator
+It's a beta version of original Metrostroi Subway Train Simulator.

 This simulation features fully simulated 81-717 and Ezh3 metro trains - with all the electric circuits and pneumatic systems.
 Every relay of the train is modelled.